iszczesniak/cpp/move/index.md

 * A programmer doesn't have to know about the move semantics, but it will be used by a compiler anyway.

+# Quiz

+* What do we need the move semantics for?

+* How does the move sementics work?

+* What's a move-only type?

 <!-- LocalWords: destructor expr lvalue lvalues rvalue rvalues RVO -->